LibraryCarpentry/lc-python-intro/episodes/01-getting-started.md

 Launching JupyterLab opens a new tab or window in your preferred web browser.
 While JupyterLab enables you to run code from your browser, it does not require you to be online.
 If you take a look at the URL in your browser address bar, you should see that the environment is located at your localhost, meaning it is running from your computer: `http://localhost:8888/lab`.

 When you first open JupyterLab you will see two main panels.
 In the left sidebar is your file browser.
-You should see a folder in the file browser named `lc-python-circ` that contains all of our data.
+You should see a folder in the file browser named `data` that contains all of our data.

 ### Creating a Juypter Notebook